← All process records

 The inscription is the form English stone letter-cutting has held for two thousand years, from the Trajan Letter at the foot of Trajan’s Column to the chiselled lettering Eric Gill, David Kindersley, and (now) the Cardozo Kindersley Workshop have carried into the present.
 The technique sits inside that long line.
 The geometry has not changed.

-This sequence documents the cutting of a single inscription at the workshop in Cambridge on 22 April 2026.
+This sequence documents the cutting of an inscription at the workshop in Cambridge on 22 April 2026.
 The maker is the workshop itself - the cut is hand work, but the workshop’s collective practice carries it.
 Lida Kindersley directs; Roxanne Kindersley, Vincent Kindersley, Hallam Kindersley and the letterer Emily share the bench.
-The piece in progress is a slate memorial stone for a private commission.
+The pieces on the bench that day ranged from inscriptions to memorial commissions; the geometry of the cut is the same whatever the words.

 The sequence shows the major stages.
 It does not show every chisel stroke (a single letter takes roughly an hour and several hundred small cuts), and it does not show the years of training that put the muscle memory into the cut.
 The companion essay Letter Cut in Stone (ES-0054) describes the tradition the process belongs to; the journal entry A Morning at Cardozo Kindersley (JN-0011) records the visit itself.